keisen/tf-keras-vis/README.md

 ## Known Issues

 * With InceptionV3, ActivationMaximization doesn't work well, that's, it might generate meanninglessly bulr image.
-* With cascading model, Saliency and Gradcam don't work well, that's, it might occur some error.
+* With cascading model, Gradcam and Gradcam++ don't work well, that's, it might occur some error.
 * Unsupport `channels-first` models and datas.